gurindis/Amazon-Project-3/README.md

 # Amazon-Project-3
-**All internal Amazon confidential information has been removed from the code.
-The code only contains publicly available information

 Summary: rate_tracker.py collects & calculates 17 different metrics & outputs the data in an excel file, which is saved on the computer

 Problem: Amazon delivery station has many different indepedent delivery companies.
 Each delivery company has 30+ drivers working to deliver Amazon packages.
 Some drivers are fast & finish delivering their route way before their 10 hour shift.
 Other drivers are 'slow' & end up bringing back a lot of packages due to their pace.